sebastianczech/iac-tld-devops/NOTES.md

 ```

   * Show the plan is failing
-  * Fix variable value in Terraform cloud
+  * Fix variable value in Terraform variables file
   * Start apply one more time
 * While waiting for infrastructure, login to:
-  * Terraform cloud to show settings (variables)
   * Oracle cloud to show instances and networks with details (routing, security)
 * After infrastructure is ready, check connection via SSH to VM with public IP
-  * Investigate reason why it's not working and show routing rules in Terraform Cloud and Oracle Cloud
+  * Investigate reason why it's not working and show routing rules in Terraform variables file and Oracle Cloud
   * Add variable validation to check default route in infra/modules/router/variables.tf:

 ```